LindseyKrause/Teaching-Artist-Hub/README.md

 <br>

 ## Contribution
-This application was created by Lindsey Krause, Christi-Lee Currier, Joseph Porzaazo, Vanessa McGuire, and Kellie Werrell
+This application was created by Lindsey Krause, Christi-Lee Currier, Joe Porrazzo, Vanessa McGuire, and Kellie Werrell

 <br>